Charles D. Lane

 (1840-1911)

-Lane was born at Palmyra, Marion County, Missouri on November 15, 1840.
+Charles Lane was born in Palmyra, Marion County, Missouri, on November 15, 1840.
 At the age of 12, Lane's family emigrated to California, settling near Stockton.
 Charles was mining by the winter of the same year.
 Over the next few decades, Lane farmed, mined, drove ox teams, and flirted with success.
-He thought that every job was a worthwhile learning experience: He tried in his own words,
+He thought that every job was a worthwhile learning experience.
+In his own words, he tried,

 "to draw a little bit of honey out of any kind of a flower."

-Lane's first mining success was in the very fine placer gold on the bars of the Snake River Idaho.
-His first major success was at the hard rock Utica Mine, Angels Camp, California.
-It was also his first association with Hayward, a San Francisco financier.
-Hayward and Howard furnished the capital to buy out Lane's first partners and develop the mine, which to 1905, had produced some $17,000,000 in gold.
-He was also successful at the Fortuna min in Arizona, which paid out several millions of dollars.
+Lane's first mining success was in very fine placer gold on the bars of the Snake River in Idaho.
+His first major success was at the hard-rock Utica Mine, Angels Camp, California.
+It was also his first association with a man named Hayward, a San Francisco financier.
+Hayward and and another man, named Howard, furnished capital to buy out Lane's first partners, and to develop the mine, which, by 1905, had produced 17 million dollars worth of gold.
+Lane also found success at the Fortuna Mine in Arizona, which paid out several million dollars.

-Lane was an ideal choice: Although nearly sixty years old, Lane was tough from years of hard physical labor.
-He was unafraid of a fight, physical or legal.
-The first battles were against men like Blake and Dexter who long has been in the Seward Peninsula, and had strings into Nome.
-The second and more difficult battles were against a corrupt Alexander McKenzie, who organized the claim jumpers, and his hand picked equally corrupt Judge of the Federal Court, Alfred Noyes.
+Lane was an ideal choice.
+Although nearly sixty years old, Lane was tough from years of hard physical labor.
+He was not afraid of a fight, physical or legal, and he found plenty at Nome, as other people tried to claim the rich new mines.
+The first battles were against men named Blake and Dexter, who had long been on the Seward Peninsula, and had political connections in Nome.
+The second and more difficult series of battles was against a corrupt man named Alexander McKenzie, who organized claim jumpers, and teamed up with an equally corrupt Judge of the Federal Court, named Alfred Noyes.

 We've all abused Missourri,